jctaoo/elecrun/README.md

 `dev` command save the build artifact to `node_modules/.electron-run/app` under your project by default.
 But sometimes you want to clean these files.
 This options help you clean cache files when you run `dev` command.

-#### option `--esbuild-config-file`
+#### options `--esm`

-`dev` or `build` command to specify a custom esbuild configuration file relative to the project root- the default export from this file will be merged into the esbuild build options.
+The `--esm` option is used to specify whether to use ESM modules to run the main process code.
+By default, `electron-run` uses `commonjs` modules to run the main process code.
+If you want to use ESM modules, just add this option.

+> Some third-party libraries only support `esm` modules.
+When using such third-party libraries, you may need to add this option.

 ### build phase